zengineering/the-office-dialogue/README.md

 There are five tools in the *officequotes* package.

-If you run them via Python make sure one of the following is true:
+If you run them directly via Python make sure one of the following is true:
 1. You're in the repo's root directory
 2. The package is installed
 3. PYTHONPATH is set to the root of the repo